Artificial Neural Networks (ANN)

 $$ \begin{align*} a &= \omega_0 + \omega_1 x_1 + \omega_2 x_2 \\ \\ \hat{y} &= g(a) = \begin{cases} 1 & a > 0\\ 0 & \text{otherwise} \end{cases} \end{align*} $$

-- A step function (or sign function) is not differentiable
+- A step function (or sign function) is non-differentiable.

 - Multi-neurons

-- Differentiable activation function (for example, sigmoid function)
+- Switch to differentiable activation function (for example, the sigmoid function)

 - In a compact representation